Skip to main content

 Biology Is Self-Correcting

 Thought leaders worldwide have been weighing in on the AI mania that has gripped the world.
 There are many fascinating predictions spanning from doomsday scenarios to utopian futures.
-But amid all this speculation, one principle remains constant: biology will self-correct.
+My bias is that biology will do what it always does and correct for it.

-Biology is the original technology—it has been around for 3.7 billion years and has had a remarkably long time to perfect itself.
-The elegant mechanism of evolution ensures that the system is self-correcting: unsuccessful adaptations fade away, while beneficial mutations persist and flourish.
+Biology is the original technology—it has been around for 3.7 billion years and has had a remarkably long time to refine itself.
+Evolution is self-correcting in the bluntest way: what doesn’t work dies off, and what does tends to stick around.
 Humans have certainly influenced this process, but the fundamental principles remain operational.
 We often attempt to predict winners and losers in this evolutionary race, but ultimately nature has the final say.

 I’m anthropomorphizing biology here, but it’s a useful metaphor.
 The essence is that biological systems possess inherent resilience or anti-fragility, as Nassim Taleb might put it1, and our human civilization represents just a brief moment in the vast timeline of life on Earth.

-When I hear predictions about superintelligent AI dominating the world, I experience a moment of skepticism, followed by a philosophical calm.
-Because regardless of the outcome, biology—in some form—will adapt and continue.
+When I hear predictions about superintelligent AI dominating the world, I’m skeptical.
+Then I remember that regardless of the outcome, biology—in some form—will adapt and continue.

 Let’s consider the scenario of superintelligent software taking control (the premise of films like The Terminator or The Matrix).
 Many react with fear, but perhaps we could view this differently.
-If such advanced systems were to emerge, they would represent another expression of evolution—not separate from biology but an extension of it, as we ourselves created them.
+If such advanced systems were to emerge, they would represent another expression of evolution, something biology produced through us.

 If these science fiction scenarios ever materialize, it would be because existing natural systems allowed for this development.
 In a sense, it would be biology’s next experiment.